Skip to main content

 • Don't carry too much water.
 You'll find it.
 Just make sure to have enough on Segment 8 (and then refill at Melville Hall River for the hike up to Mosquito Mountain).
 Be careful with taking water when in lower sections (Segment 10 for example).
 Or filter it.

-• Bear in mind shop opening hours when entering villages (I don’t remember it, ask around ;).
+• Bear in mind shop opening hours when entering villages (I don't remember them exactly, ask around).

 • Meet and greet locals.
-On numerous occasions, we’ve been invited into people’s homes and got served home cooked meals, coconuts, bananas, more coconuts, and other yummyness.
-Priceless!
-In Le petit paradis (End of Segment 3 – Beginning of Segment 4) and at Danglez Bed & Breakfast Homestay (Segment 6) I had a delicious non greasy home-cooked meal.
+On numerous occasions, we've been invited into people's homes and got served home cooked meals, coconuts, bananas, more coconuts, and other yumminess.
+Priceless.
+In Le Petit Paradis (End of Segment 3 / Beginning of Segment 4) and at Danglez Bed & Breakfast Homestay (Segment 6), I had a delicious non-greasy home-cooked meal.

-A man is setting up a tent near a stream.
+Jonatan setting up a tent near a jungle stream on the Waitukubuli Trail.

 Locally, finding hiking gear is hard, if not impossible.
 Bring in advance what you may need.
 But for this hike, you really don't need much.
 What you do need is rainproof shelter.

-A woman sitting in front of a tent on the beach.
+Suzanne sitting in front of a tent on a Dominica beach after hiking the Waitukubuli Trail.

 Favourite